top of page

 Simple

 If you need to be convinced that simplicity is powerful, just look at Apple.
 No company does a better job of boiling its messages and products down to the basic, most user-friendly essentials.
-Check out this TED link on Steve Jobs’ speaking techniques.
-His attire was also simple.
+Steve Jobs' attire was even simple.
 He typically wore jeans and a black turtleneck.

 Garr Reynolds, author of Presentation Zen, gives great advice on simplistic designs and delivery techniques.